- What is the cost of Summer College for High School Students? Are there other academic fees?

 - Will attending Summer College increase my chances of being admitted to Duke University as a regular undergraduate degree candidate?

 The program fee is $8,895.
 This includes course tuition for your credit class, Duke’s transcript fee, meals on campus, film series, expos, dormitory housing, dining, ground transportation to and from Raleigh-Durham International Airport (RDU), an optional linen pack rental, and recreational activities sponsored by Summer College.

 The final payment due date is April 15, 2019.

 NOT included in the program fee are the costs of airfare, books, recreational facilities fee, and meals purchased off campus.

 We begin accepting applications December 3, 2018.
 You access our application from our program's homepage.
 Please review the checklist to ensure you have submitted a complete application with all supporting documentation, as we will not review your application until it is complete.
 The application fee is $50 for U.S. students and $100 for international students.
 Checks, money orders, and credit card payments are accepted for the application fee.
 A $35 fee will be charged for a check returned due to insufficient funds.

 For students whose first language is not English, an English proficiency exam score is required.
 While our preference is that students have a TOEFL score of 100 or IELTS of 7.0, students with a TOEFL of 95 or higher will be eligible to apply.
-Students who do not have a TOEFL or IELTS score may elect to be tested by the English for International Students (EIS) program in the Duke University Graduate School.
+Students who do not have an eligible TOEFL or IELTS score may elect to be tested by the English for International Students (EIS) program in the Duke University Graduate School.
 See here for more information on the EIS test.

 Students enrolled in the Summer College for High School Students receive Duke University academic credit and a Duke University transcript.
 The Summer Academy experience is designed for personal enrichment and does not carry academic credit.